 Your mind is no longer consumed by food and you experience Food Freedom by looking at what your behaviours with food are doing for you on a deeper level!

 “Go to the heart of your pain, and you won’t find more pain, but freedom that doesn’t require the absence of pain.”Robert Augustus Masters

 Binge eating is an attempt to regulate your inner state through an external behaviour.

+Binge eating can be replaced with compulsive exercise or chronic dieting here as well.
 Like any compulsive behaviour or addiction, it serves a purpose.
 Therefore continuing to just work on the behaviour level by trying different diets, hiring a Nutritionist or personal trainer or counting calories/macros will not work.
 I know it’s tempting to continue to look outside of yourself for the solution.
 Maybe it’s all you know.
 Maybe you don’t even realize there’s another option.
 I didn’t either for a long time.
 I stayed stuck and continued to struggle as I focused on food, exercise and physical health.

 “Numbing vulnerability is especially debilitating because it doesn’t just deaden the pain of our difficult experiences; numbing vulnerability also dulls our experiences of love, joy, belonging, creativity, and empathy.
 We can’t selectively numb emotion.
 Numb the dark and you numb the light.”Brene Brown